alastair-droop/qsubsec/docs/qsubsec-format.md

 ### `validate(path,)`

-THis function silently attempts to create the complete path `path` if it does not already exist.
+This function silently attempts to create the complete path `path` if it does not already exist.
 If the attempt fails for any reason, the function will raise an error.

 **NB:** This function runs at *submission time* (not run time), thus will not alter the submitted section.